micahwoods/micahwoods.github.io/_posts/2017-08-09-not-tissue-test-3-reasons.md

 But aren't the leaf nutrients related to the turf performance?
 Not as much as you might think.
 And see item 4 below for more about why tissue testing is not the way you want to find out about this.

-Second, **what level of nutrients does one want in the leaves anyway?** I'm looking at a Table 9.7 on page 172 of [*Turfgrass Soil Fertility and Chemical Problems*](https://www.amazon.com/exec/obidos/ASIN/1575041537/micwoooffsit-20) right now, and I'll look at the two elements with the highest concentration in creeping bentgrass leaves.
+Second, **what level of nutrients does one want in the leaves anyway?** I'm looking at Table 9.7 on page 172 of [*Turfgrass Soil Fertility and Chemical Problems*](https://www.amazon.com/exec/obidos/ASIN/1575041537/micwoooffsit-20) right now, and I'll look at the two elements with the highest concentration in creeping bentgrass leaves.
 What are the sufficiency ranges?
 For nitrogen (N), it is 4.5 to 6%.
 And for potassium (K), it is 2.2 to 2.6%.
 I think that's pretty high.

 So do you want to take my word for it, or trust the textbook?
 I've got an idea, let me find another set of leaf nutrient guidelines.
 I've now opened the [*Turf Analysis*](http://tic.msu.edu/tgif/flink?recno=97607) article by Dr. J. Benton Jones Jr., from the January 1980 issue of *Golf Course Management*.
 Look up just about any references on this subject, and you'll find references to Dr. Jones.